How Does Forex Work? - How to Trade In Forex

 Lack of preparation is the very reason why so many aspiring traders fail before they ever manage to figure out how Forex trading works.
 Numerous books have been written about the trader's psychology, and how to avoid the pitfalls that a trader's mind is keen on slipping into.
 Again, the problem is the approach, and it is easy to get confused when everything is new.

 Some Forex brokers, due to the nature of their business, often pitch Forex as a pseudo-scientific gambling attraction, that is basically like flipping a coin, only with a somewhat better methodology.
-As a result of such marketing, newcomers come with little or no training, expecting to make fortunes out of $10, in a few decisive clicks of a mouse.
+As a result of such marketing, newcomers come with little or no Forex trading training, expecting to get rich from $10, in a few profitable clicks of a mouse.
 They jump into the market full of hope, and the market spits them back out, disappointed and empty handed.

 Getting back to our point about being prepared, there's nothing that would prepare you better than a demo trading account – a risk-free way of trading in real-time conditions, to get a better feel for the market.
 It is highly recommended to immerse yourself in demo trading first, before moving on to the live markets.
 The results will speak for themselves.